AfeefRazick/sortingVisualiser/README.md

 # Sorting Visualiser

-Welcome to my Sorting Visualiser, this project was made in the first year of my computer science degree to help me gain an understanding of HTML, CSS and JavaScript while learning about how sorting algorithms work along with their time complexities.
+Welcome to my Sorting Visualiser, this project was made in the first year of my computer science degree to help me gain an understanding of HTML, CSS and JavaScript, while learning about how sorting algorithms work along with their time complexities.
 This is a website that helps visualise how sorting algorithms work.

 ## Features